natemccurdy/pl-supported-classification/README.md

 1. Inside of the `classification` folder are examples of using the [Roles](https://puppetlabs.com/presentations/designing-puppet-rolesprofiles-pattern) and [Profiles](http://garylarizza.com/blog/2014/02/17/puppet-workflow-part-2/) design pattern to implement application-specific modules (in this case, supported modules from the forge).
 2. I've made [profiles](classification/profiles/manifests/) for each of the component modules, named after the module from the forge.

-  **NOTE**: These profiles are super basic as of now, and I just pulled examples from the test folders for README's from each Forge module.
+  **NOTE**: These profiles are super basic as of now, and I just pulled examples from the test folders and README's from each Forge module.
 I absolutely welcome and encourage pull requests to add more real world examples of using these Forge modules.

 ### Usage: